 What we often fail to consider is the hazard of poorly designed furniture and workstations.
 We also don’t consider what that can mean for the employees who use them.
 Ergonomic risk factors include poor posture, awkward and repetitive motions and movements, and having to reach beyond a certain threshold.

 Studies have shown that lack of ergonomic design in workspaces where operators sit and work for extended periods of time can be detrimental.
 Poorly designed workstations result in poor focus, physical discomfort, fatigue, poor work quality, repetitive motion injuries, lack of job satisfaction, and absenteeism.

 Ergonomics is about more than just a comfy chair.
 Here are the primary benefits you’ll find in your organization when you invest in the right console furniture:

 - Reduced employee fatigue, both mental and physical

 Elements of Ergonomic Console Furniture

-Consider carefully things such as work tasks, body parts needed for job function, the reach required for tasks, what sight lines are necessary, and the amount of movement required by techs and operators.
+Consider carefully things such as work tasks, body parts needed for job function, and the reach required for tasks.
+In addition, consider what sight lines are necessary and the amount of movement required by techs and operators.
 Everything should be within arms’ reach.
-If more than one operator uses each workstation, flexibility and the ability to adjust is critical.
-This will help when designing and choosing not only your console but also the chairs, monitors, articulated monitor arms, video displays, and auxiliary furniture.
+If more than one operator uses each workstation, it is critical that the furniture is flexible and adjustable.
+This will help when designing and choosing not only your console but also the furniture.
+The furniture includes the chairs, monitors, articulated monitor arms, video displays, and auxiliary furniture.

-Investing in workplace comfort and safety can result in a significant return on your investment simply by reducing occupational complaints and accidents resulting from poorly designed workstations.
-To find and plan the dispatch center console furniture you need to keep your team happy and healthy, contact our team of experts at Fountainhead Control Rooms.
+Investing in workplace comfort and safety can result in a significant return on your investment.
+It simply reduces complaints and accidents resulting from poorly designed workstations.
+Find the dispatch center console furniture you need to keep your team happy and healthy.
+Contact our team of experts at Fountainhead Control Rooms.